 The accounting policies of our reportable segments are the same as those described in Note 2.
-We evaluate AmeriGas Propane's performance principally based upon the Partnership's earnings before interest expense, income taxes, depreciation and amortization as adjusted for the effects of gains and losses on commodity derivative instruments not associated with current-period transactions and other gains and losses that competitors do not necessarily have ("Partnership Adjusted EBITDA").
+We evaluate AmeriGas Propane's performance principally based upon the Partnership's earnings before interest expense, income taxes, depreciation and amortization as adjusted for net gains and losses on commodity derivative instruments not associated with current-period transactions ("Partnership Adjusted EBITDA").
 Although we use Partnership Adjusted EBITDA to evaluate AmeriGas Propane's profitability, it should not be considered as an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations) and is not a measure of performance or financial condition under GAAP.
 Our definition of Partnership Adjusted EBITDA may be different from that used by other companies.

 We evaluate the performance of our other reportable segments principally based upon their income before income taxes as adjusted for gains and losses on commodity derivative instruments not associated with current-period transactions.
-Net gains and losses on commodity derivative instruments not associated with current-period transactions are reflected in Corporate & Other because the Company's CODM does not consider such items when evaluating the financial performance of our operating segments.
+Net gains and losses on commodity derivative instruments not associated with current-period transactions are reflected in Corporate & Other because the Company's chief operating decision maker does not consider such items when evaluating the financial performance of our reportable segments.